What kind of program is Lands Design?

 Is Lands Design available in other languages?

-Lands Design interface and Help is available in English, French, Spanish, German, Italian, and Chinese simplified.
+Lands Design interface is available in English, French, Spanish, German, Italian, Czech, and Chinese simplified.
 Lands Design Help is available in English, French, Italian, Spanish and German.

 Is the license permanent?